P4T12ICK/Sigma2SplunkAlert/README.md

 ````

 # Next Steps
-* Support of recurse into subdirectories
 * Improved error handling
-* Further use of token

 # Credits
 This is a private repository developed by Patrick Bareiss (Twitter: [@bareiss_patrick](https://twitter.com/bareiss_patrick)).